MidnightandShadow/personal-password-manager/README.md

 ## User Guide
 ### Login/Signup
 When opening the program, it will as you to sign up or login.
-Although the password manager is personal and completely client-side, this allows you to set up multiple profiles.
+Although the password manager is personal and serverless, this allows you to set up multiple profiles.
 For instance, you could use one login for your personal accounts, another for your work accounts, another for someone else that uses your same computer, etc. The mandated use of an "email" for login is simply to ease remembering your login information.